language-plus-molecules/LPM-24-Dataset/evaluation/README.md

 Based on "[Translation between Molecules and Natural Language](https://arxiv.org/abs/2204.11817)".

+## News

+We have updated the code for ``text_property_metrics.py'' to produce more intuitive results for missing properties in the validation set.
+We will update table 3 in the dataset manuscript very soon to address this change.

+Only the Overall and Biomedical columns of Table 3 change.
+For reference, it changes Meditron results for the biomedical category from 16 to 35 and Overall from 12.04 to 16.8.

 ## Installation
 The requirements for the evaluation code conda environment are in environment_eval.yml.
 An environment can be created using the following commands: